Clear definitions of digital advertising, performance marketing, and media buying terms. From CPM and ROAS to hook rate and creative fatigue.

 A digital marketplace where advertisers and publishers buy and sell ad inventory.

-When an audience sees the same ad too many times, leading to decreased performance.
+Ad fatigue occurs when your target audience sees the same ad too many times, leading to declining engagement and rising costs.

 The specific type and layout of an advertisement (image, video, carousel, etc.).